jbtule/keyczar-dotnet/README.md

  - Unofficial algorithms included are *AES-GCM* (`KeyType=C#_AES_AEAD`) and RSA-PSS (`KeyType=C#_RSA_SIGN_PRIV`) use the unofficial flag on the KeyczarTool.
  - `VanillaSigner` and `VanillaVerifier` are feature identical to java/python/c++ `UnversionedSigner` and `UnversionVerifer`
  - The Functionality of java/python/c++ `SessionEncrypter`, `SessionDecrypter`, `SignedSessionEncrypter`, and `SignedSessionDecrypter` are provided by the C# `SessionCrypter` via constructor arguments.
+ - You can use the AppSetting `keyczar.strict_dsa_verification` if you don't need java Keyczar compatiblity and need stricter verification of dsa sigs.